-Whether a business is large or small it ultimately depends on its reputation for survival and success.
+Whether a business is large or small, it ultimately depends on its reputation for survival and success.
 Customers, suppliers, employees, investors and journalists can all make a powerful impact with their opinions – good or bad, right or wrong.
-Their perceptions will drive theirs and other people’s decisions to whether they would like to buy into your product or service.
+Their perceptions will drive their and other people’s decisions as to whether they would like to buy into your product or service.
 PR is all about managing that reputation by communicating and building strong relationships with all these influencers.

-Experience in PR roles are varied and there is no such thing as a ‘typical day’.
-One week you might be organising an event to launch a new product or writing press releases to sell products into journalists, whilst others you might be reviewing coverage to see how successful a campaign has been.
-Incredibly fast paced, to work in PR you need to have excellent communication skills as you will be talking to a range of people across lots of different mediums.
-Although a degree related to PR is useful, essay based subjects are also desirable such as English, History or languages.
+PR roles are varied and there is no such thing as a ‘typical day’.
+One week you might be organising an event to launch a new product or writing press releases to sell products to journalists, whilst another week you might be reviewing coverage to see how successful a campaign has been.
+To work in PR you need to have excellent communication skills as you will be talking to a range of people across lots of different mediums.
+Although a degree related to PR is useful, essay-based subjects such as English, History or languages are also desirable.

-In a similar way to Marketing, at TalentPool we think about PR in broadly three categories: ‘Agency’, ‘Corporate’ and ‘SME’:
+In a similar way to Marketing, at TalentPool we think about PR in three broad categories: ‘Agency’, ‘Corporate’ and ‘SME’:

-At its worst: A function with a limited budget and long hours, pushing dictated messages again and again without any scope of creativity.
+At its worst: A function with a limited budget and long hours, pushing dictated messages again and again without any scope for creativity.
 Working within tight business guidelines.